-Please direct all questions to me at email@example.com.
+Unless otherwise specified below, please direct all questions to me at email@example.com.

 2) If you want to work in the Galaxy Image Analysis project, then you should start by playing around with any galaxy images you find on the web and putting them into the SpArcFiRe webpage.
 Once you get the hang of it, you have two choices:

 (B) Go get the following file: here Each row is some data about a galaxy, and the columns have names in the top row.
-You don't need to know what all of the columns mean, but pay attention to these ones: P_CS: the probability that this galaxy is a spiral. numDcoArcsGEXXX for various values of XXX: the number of arms in that spiral galaxy that are longer than XXX.
-Your task is to plot a histogram of the number of galaxies with N or more arms of length XXX, for each of the XXX values in the file.
+You don't need to know what all of the columns mean, but pay attention to these ones: P_CS: the probability that this galaxy is a spiral. numDcoArcsGEXXX for various values of XXX: the number of discovered arms in that galaxy that are longer than XXX.
+Your task is to plot a histogram of the number of spiral galaxies with N or more arms of length XXX, for each of the XXX values in the file.
 It would be best to plot all the histograms on one figure to be easily able to compare them to each other.
-Extra work for grad students: Tell me about your astronomy and/or physics background.
+What value of P_CS did you choose?